Military history of the Russian Empire: Early years and accession to the throne

 Peter the Great was born on June 9, 1672, to Tsar Alexis I and his second wife Natalia Naryshkina.
 The tsar had more than 14 children between the two marriages, but only three of the males, Feodor and Ivan by his first marriage and Peter by his second, survived into adulthood.
-Peter was considerably more healthy then his half-brothers, both of which had serious physical disabilities.
+Peter was considerably more healthy than his half-brothers, both of which had serious physical disabilities.
 Peter's father died in 1676, and Feodor, the late ruler's oldest son, was proclaimed tsar.
 When Feodor, in turn, died in 1682, he left no heir to the throne.
 With no clear path for succession, the two most prominent boyar families, the Naryshkins and the Miloslavsky, backed different heirs in a competition for the throne.
 The Naryshkins, backing Peter, won an early victory, and Peter was proclaimed tsar in April 1682, with his mother as the acting regent.
 However, in May, Peter's able-bodied half-sister Sophia, leading a Miloslavsky-backed rebellion by the streltsy, overtook the throne and killed many of the leading members of the Naryshkin family, the murders of whom Peter witnessed.
 In the aftermath, Ivan was proclaimed the senior tsar, and Peter the junior tsar, and Sophia the regent.
 In reality, Sophia took absolute power as an autocrat, shoving her half-brothers away from power.

 As a child, Peter, though intelligent, was neither an intellectual nor particularly refined.
 Physically able and possessing manic levels of energy, he turned his attention towards working with his hands.
 In particular, Peter found interest in seamanship and in military manners.
 He formed mock troops with his friends, the sons of nobles and servitors, and staged mock battles.
 As he grew older, these battles became more and more elaborate, including organized units, formations, and even live ammunition.
 Once they became adults, the boys with whom Peter staged the fights would become his commanders and closest military advisers, eventually forming the core of Russia's first two elite guard units, the Preobrazhensky and Semenovsky regiments.
 These two regiments contained the core of the Russian nobility, and became training grounds for young nobles, who served as rank-and-file soldiers to learn military life before becoming officers elsewhere.

 As Peter grew older, Sophia realized the insecurity of her throne in the face of a fledging male heir.
 In 1689, she incited her supporters in the streltsy to rebel again and put her firmly in power again.
 Frightened by rumors of a plot, Peter fled Moscow.
 In the critical days that followed, the patriarch and many of the boyars and gentry rallied behind him.
 Most of the streltsy wavered and took no action, and Sophia was forced, peacefully, off the throne.
 Thus, in August 1689, he was acknowledged as the effective ruler of Russia.
 However, at the age of 17, he still had little interest in military manners, and passed on his rule to his mother, Natalya Naryshkina.
 It was not until her death in 1694 that Peter finally assumed control of the state.